kevinabrown/kevinabrown.github.io/content/authors/admin/_index.md

   url: "https://www.anl.gov"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a supercomputing researcher focusing on the evaluation of exascale interconnect performance.
+bio: I am a supercomputing researcher focusing on the evaluating and optimizing network and parallel I/O performance.

 interests:
 - Supercomputing